TNEL-UCSD/autolfads-deploy/paper/paper.md

 Scaling initial investigations may involve evaluating data on internal lab resources, which may comprise a set of loosely connected compute devices.
 In such a heterogeneous environment, we leverage Ray to efficiently create processing jobs.
 In this approach Ray spawns a set of workers on compute nodes that the primary spawner is then able to send jobs to.
 This approach requires users to provide a mapping of machine locations (e.g. IP, hostname) and access credentials.
 It provides useful flexibility beyond single node local compute, but requires users to manage compute cluster configuration details.
 Ray can also be deployed in managed compute environments, but similarly requires users to have knowledge of the underlying compute infrastructure configuration defined by the managed environment.
 In short, the Ray based solution requires researchers to specifically target, and potentially modify, compute cluster configuration.

 To more effectively leverage large scale compute in managed infrastructure, such as those provided by commercial and academic cloud providers, we use KubeFlow which is a comprehensive machine learning solution designed to be operated as a service on top of Kubernetes based orchestration.
 This approach enables code-less workflows and provides a rich set of tooling around development (e.g. notebooks, algorithm exploration) and automation (e.g. Pipelines) that reduces research iteration time.
 In contrast to Ray, configuration requirements are algorithm focused and are generally agnostic to the lower level details related to compute cluster configuration.
 With this solution, Kubernetes manages the underlying compute resource pool and is able to efficiently schedule compute jobs.
 Within KubeFlow, we leverage Katib [@george2020katib] – KubeFlow’s “AutoML” framework – to efficiently explore the hyperparameter space and specify individual sweeps.
 As KubeFlow is an industry-grade tool, many cloud providers offer KubeFlow as a service or provide supported pathways for deploying a KubeFlow cluster, facilitating replication and compute resource scaling.

 The two distributed workflows provided, Ray and KubeFlow based, each have their respective advantages and disadvantages.
 The correct choice for a specific research end user is dependent upon their requirements and access to compute resources.
-Thus we provide an evaluation table\autoref{table:solutions_matrix} as a starting point in this decision making process.
+Thus we provide an evaluation table\autoref{table:workflow_overview} as a starting point in this decision making process.

 # Evaluation